IkaOverride/BetterEmployees/README.md

 # BetterEmployees
 SMT (Supermarket Together) BepInEx mod

-## Current features:
+## Base game fixes:
 - Fix cashiers randomly stopping scanning items

+## Current features (enable/disable in [config](https://docs.bepinex.dev/articles/user_guide/configuration.html)):

 - Restocker and storage employees remember where types of product are in the storage and try to respect the order
+- Employee collisions can be disabled
 - Restockers will prioritize more empty shelves
-- Restockers will check what other employees are restocking and not restock these
+- Restockers will check what other employees are restocking to not do the same task

 ## How to  download
 - Download [BepInEx for your computer (usually windows x64)](https://github.com/BepInEx/BepInEx/releases/)